 What is Data Warehousing?

-Data warehousing is a process of collecting, storing, and managing large volumes of structured and unstructured data from various sources to support business decision-making.
+According to CTN News Data warehousing is a process of collecting, storing, and managing large volumes of structured and unstructured data from various sources to support business decision-making.
 It involves consolidating data from different sources, transforming it into a common format, and organizing it in a way that enables easy analysis and reporting.

 The data warehouse is designed to support the analytical needs of an organization and serves as a central repository of data for reporting and data analysis.
 It is typically optimized for querying and reporting, rather than for transaction processing, which is the primary function of an operational database.